mkohler/cython_swig/README.rst

 .. code-block:: c

     %include "cstring.i"
     %cstring_output_maxsize(char * outp, int buflen);

     int greeting_rs(char * name, char * outp, int buflen);

 .. class:: handout

-    Now here's a function where copy-and-pasting the C header file isn't sufficient.
+    Up to this point, we have seen functions that meshed well with SWIG's default behavior.
+That is why our SWIG interface files have been copies of the C header file.

+    GREETING_SR is different.

-    Passing the name isn't a problem.
-By default, SWIG will automatically convert a Python string to a read-only C string.
+    The input parameter, NAME, isn't a problem.
+By default, SWIG will automatically convert a Python string to a read-only C string, which is what we want.

-    However,
-    The output buffer is a problem.

-    The %include line pulls in a bunch of SWIG macros for dealing with C strings, including the one we use: cstring_output_maxsize.

-    That macro helps us tell SWIG that we need it to transform

-    This is the first function we have looked at

-    Here's the first

-    By default, i.e. without typemaps, strings passed from scripting language to SWIG must be read-only.
+    The problem is OUTP, the output pointer.
+We need to tell SWIG to allocate a buffer for GREETING_SR, and pass a pointer to the buffer in OUTP and the length of the buffer in BUFLEN.
+Fortunately, SWIG CAN do this.
+That is what the first two lines do.

+    The cstring_output_maxsize macro tells SWIG that, the wrapped version of GREETING_RS will pass in a maximum length, and SWIG will be responsible for allocating a buffer of that length, and be responsible for freeing it.
+Fancy!

+    Let's see how we use the wrapped function.

 demo of SWIG's greeting_rs()
 ============================